hvng/cube-mosaic/README.md

-# image-to-cubewall
+# image-to-cube-mosaic
-Support to build a image with rubik's cube
+Support to build an image with Rubik's cubes

+Just a toy tool built by a cuber with ❤️